9/11 artifacts share 'pieces of truth' in victims' stories

 As she made her way down a stairwell from the 97th Floor of the South Tower, she slipped out of her heels. and walked through the debris in her bare feet, according to the museum’s account.
 Somewhere on her way to a Hudson River pier, she had slipped back into her shoes, smearing blood on the tan leather from her cut and blistered feet.

-Just a small part of the museum’s collection of artifacts is ever on display because there are just too many to show at any one time.
-When not on display, the artifacts are stored in warehouses, including a hangar at JFK airport and across the Hudson River in New Jersey.
+Just a small part of the museum’s collection of artifacts is ever on display because there are too many to show at any one time.
+When not in public view, the artifacts are kept offsite, most in a facility across the Hudson River in New Jersey and others stored in a warehouse near Albany, New York.
 Row after row of shelves are stacked with boxes filled with tragedy and remembrance.

 “Each piece is a little part of a puzzle,” Ramirez said.
 “Having those important, little pieces of truth, those palpable pieces of truth — those bridges to allow people to get engaged in the story — is why we do what we do and will continue to do what we do.”